GreedyWang/bulldog2011.github.com/source/about/index.markdown

 ---

-I am a software developer and architect living in Shanghai China, I am facinated with simple while elegant programming abstractions.
+I am a software developer and architect living in Shanghai China, I am facinated with simple while elegant programming abstractions to solve real world business problem.
 I like to program and write stuff, making things a reality always make me excited.

 I love open source and I spend most of spare time studying and contributing to it,